FinleyMcIlwaine/spicy-curry/README.md

 # spicy-curry
-Repository for all of my recreational functional programming stuff
+Repository for all of my recreational functional programming stuff.